bitdog-io/bitdog-client/README.md

-### createMessageType(name)
+### createMessageSchema(name)

 Data used for Bitdog data collectors and commands can be of nearly any shape and type.
-This function creates custom message types.
+This function creates custom message schemas.

 	// Retrieve the bitdog-client interface
 	var bitdog = require('bitdog-client');

-	// Create a message type called MyType var messageType = bitdog.createMessageType('MyType')
+	// Create a message schema called MySchema var messageSchema = bitdog.createMessageType('MySchema')
 			// Add a number property to hold a value
 			// Set the default value to zero .addNumberProperty('waterlevel', 0)